MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first actual computer "bug" was an actual bug?
-In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
-The operators removed the moth and taped it in the logbook labeling it as the "First actual case of bug being found".
-This is where the term "debugging" a computer originated from.
+Did you know that the first computer programmer was a woman?
+Ada Lovelace wrote the world's first machine algorithm for an early computing machine that existed only on paper.
+This machine was none other than Charles Babbage's Analytical Engine, in the mid-1800s.
+She's often considered as the first to recognize the full potential of a "computing machine" and the first computer programmer... all this before computers as we know them today even existed!